How To Mount A Vise? [A Pro Guide To Do It Yourself]

 Trace Out The Mounting Hole

-First of all, you have to find out the hole of the vise where you want to mount.
+First, you have to find the hole of the vise where you want to mount it.
 Mark up the point with a pencil.
 Sometimes a mounting templet is also provided with the vise.

-If you found any, try to follow the instruction of the given templet.
+If you find any, follow the instructions in the given template.
 It will make your mounting easier.
-Make sure that the description of that templet and your vise match.
-Usually, most of the person is right-handed, and they find it helpful if the vise is mounted on the right side of the table.
+Make sure that the description of that temple and your vise match.
+Usually, most people are right-handed, and they find it helpful if the vise is mounted on the right side of the table.
 But positioning the vise depends absolutely on the choice of the user.

 Fitting The Washer